MarcJimenez99/The_Hub/README.md

 - "Your Liked Events": Users can visit this page (found under menu navigation bar) to see the events they liked.
 This features allows a quick access to the pages user liked to filter from the rest of the events.

-##### Challenges:
-- With the edit and delete functionality figuring out how to make the content editable and saving the new message was a challenge.
-The delete functionality has a rare glitch which sometimes leads to viewing the message twice before it deletes completely.

-- Neha's message: An issue I had was with Visual Studios it wouldn’t allow me to see my partners’ code at times and I would have to delete the repo and start again which led to challenges in committing to Github.